lcdsmao/blog/content/blog/2020-11-03_jetpack-compose-what-is-the-difference-between-ambient-and-static-ambient/index.md

 tags: ["jetpack-compose", "android"]
 ---

+In this post, I talk a little about the difference between two top-level functions used to create an `Ambient`, the `ambientOf` and the `staticAmbientOf`, and how to choose which one to use.

-_The Jetpack Compose version of the sample codes in this post is 1.0.0-alpha06_
+The Jetpack Compose version using in this post is 1.0.0-alpha06.

 ## Ambient Introduction